saransh-debugs/memoerybench/providers/ContextualRetrieval/README.md

-# Anthropic Contextual Retrieval Provider
+# Google Gemini Contextual Retrieval Provider

 This directory contains the RAG (Retrieval-Augmented Generation) provider implementation with PostgreSQL and pgvector for vector similarity search.